gbl08ma/eigenmath/newREADME.md

 Because it's easier to explain the scripting feature when we actually have some script to execute, let's start by explaining how to create a script.

-On the console, start by pressing Shift+Menu and selecting "Record Script", or type `record` (in lower-case) and press [EXE].
+On the console, start by pressing [Shift] then [Menu] and selecting "Record Script", or type `record` (in lower-case) and press [EXE].

 ![Script recording](/docs/usage18.png?raw=true)

-Now every command typed, including ones with syntax errors, will be recorded, up to a maximum of 200 commands.
+Now every command typed will be recorded, including those with syntax errors, up to a maximum of 200 commands.
 Commands are executed as usually.

 To demonstrate the feature, let's type the following three commands: